tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/manageddisks/snapshots/snapshots-create-or-update.md

 ---

 # Create a snapshot

-Create a snapshot in one of these ways:

-- As an empty snapshot
-- From an existing snapshot in the same or different subscription
-- From importing an unmanaged blob in the same subscription
-- From importing an unmanaged blob in a different subscription
-- From restoring a previous snapshot

 For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../../index.md).